ibm-cloud-docs/openwhisk/prep.md

     {: pre}

     The file `dist/bundle.js` is created and deploys as the action source code.

+    To avoid compatibility issues, you can use the runtime to build the webpack.
+Use the following command in the source directory to run steps 4 and 5 inside the container.
+    ```bash
+    docker run --rm -it --entrypoint "/bin/bash" -v $PWD:/nodejsAction ibmfunctions/action-nodejs-v16:1.0.0 -c "npm run prebuild && npm run build"
+    ```
+    {: pre}

 6. Create the action by using the `npm` script or the `ibmcloud fn action update` CLI.